 What is my coverage?

-PLF coverage begins when an Oregon attorney, whose principal office is in Oregon, enters private practice.
-When an attorney leaves PLF coverage, the remaining limits from the last year of PLF coverage will be available for future claims made against the attorney for work the attorney did while participating in PLF coverage.
+PLF coverage begins when an Oregon State Bar member, whose principal office is in Oregon, enters private practice.
+When an OSB member leaves PLF coverage, the remaining limits from the last year of PLF coverage will be available for future claims made against the Bar member for work they did while participating in PLF coverage.
 This is called extended reporting coverage (ERC) or “tail” coverage.

 For detailed information on ERC, reference Section XIII of the PLF Primary Coverage Plan.